 Allium flowers are quite interesting when planted alone.
 A mixture of allium bulbs blooming in different colors is dreamy!
 Allium flowers bloom in a variety of shapes, colors, and sizes.
 The most popular allium flowers tend to be globe-shaped, and large.
 Fluffy Dreams Allium Blend has an assortment of globe-shaped white and pink allium blooms, that are 1-2″ in diameter.
 Blooming in late spring this whimsical flower mix fits in any sunny garden.
 Plant at least 5-7 bulbs per square foot for a bouquet of fluffy allium blooms.

-For garden areas that you have more space adding peonies will help fill the space.
+For garden areas where you have more space adding peonies will help fill the space.
 Peonies grow 3-4′ tall and wide.
 Planting this mix of 3 peonies will cover at least a 12′ long by 4′ wide planting area.
 Peonies thrive in full sun and are easy to maintain once they are established.
 This mix of peonies will bloom in shades of pink, red, and white in late spring.
 Peonies are fragrant and are lovely in a vase.

 Parrot Tulip Mix